Dr. Benjamin Polan explains the science of TMJ (neuromuscular) dentistry in Beverly, MA

 - Orthodontics can realign your teeth to put your jaw back into a that is comfortable position.

-Patients who receive the proper corrective treatments benefit from improvements in chewing, breathing and possibly speaking.
+Patients who receive the proper corrective treatments benefit from improvements in chewing, breathing and possibly even speaking.
 Those who suffer from debilitating pain find relief once balance is restored to the mouth.
 TMJ treatment will help you enjoy a better quality of life and an overall enhanced appearance.